 Travel.State.Gov > Intercountry Adoption > Adoption Process > How to Adopt > Acquiring U.S. Citizenship for your Child

-Children who were 18 or older on February 27, 2001, did NOT acquire U.S. citizenship under the Child Citizenship Act.
 In recent years, many adoptees have found that although they were legally adopted and have been U.S. residents for most of their lives, they do not hold U.S. citizenship.
-Many discovered this as young adults when applying for jobs, registering to vote, applying for a U.S. passport, or, unfortunately, when getting into trouble with the law and facing deportation to a country they no longer call home.
-The reasons vary, but the fact remains that many adoptees are considered to be foreign-born, non-citizens and do not even know it.
+Many discovered they were not U.S. citizens as young adults when applying for jobs, registering to vote, applying for a U.S. passport, or, unfortunately, when getting into trouble with the law.
+Act now to ensure that your child’s citizenship rights and privileges are protected.

 You can learn more about acquiring U.S. citizenship through the Child Citizenship Act of 2000 on our site.
 The effective date of the Child Citizenship Act is February 27, 2001.
 Children who were under the age of 18 on February 27, 2001 (i.e. born on or after February 28, 1983) may automatically acquire U.S. citizenship from their U.S. citizen parent(s) if they satisfied the statute's requirement before their 18th birthday.